MonkeyBars3k/ReaScripts/README.md

 ### Tips
 - **Using just the pooled audio item feature:** Feel free to Superglue a _single audio item_ and make copies of that!
 Since every Superitem you copy is a pooled audio item, all you need to ensure all the copies stay updated is to Edit any one of the pooled Superitems and Reglue.
 - **Using just the container feature:** The most basic application of Superglue is probably just treating your Superitem as a container item that can be edited easily later, i.e. a more convenient way to group items.
-- Check out all the scripts that get installed when you sync the ReaPack repo.
-There are some very useful utilities, as well as the options window which enables numerous configurations for various use cases.
+- Check out **all the scripts** that get installed when you sync the ReaPack repo.
+There are some very useful utilities.
+- Make sure to examine the **options window** which enables numerous configurations for various use cases.

-### Notes
+### Requirements
 - Requires **Reaper v6.43** or newer
 - Requires **SWS Plugin Extension** and **js_ReaScript_API Plugin Extension**

-- When you Edit a Superitem, a "sizing region" is automatically created so you can expand the size of the Superitem past its contained items once it is reglued.
-Superglue displays a warning message should you delete this region.
-(This message can be disabled in the options, in which case when you delete the sizing region, the items will revert to their presuperglued state as if you had Unglued.) **Be careful undoing** sizing region deletion, as the defer loop (constantly checking for sizing region deletion by the user) can get a bit confused.
+### Warnings
+#### Audio sources
 - Be _very_ careful if you want to **Clean current project directory** after Supergluing – you could lose contained items' audio, since at that point those "items" aren't included in the project proper – they only exist as data (state chunks).
-- To create **MIDI Superitems**, the script uses "Apply track FX as new take" on each item to get an audio take.
-When you Edit, the audio take is removed and just the original MIDI take is restored to active. _Currently only MIDI on virtual instrument tracks is supported._
 - Stay aware of the state of your Superitems whenever editing audio externally.
 If you're destructively editing audio in a contained item, or for example editing a subproject which is present as a contained item in a Superitem, such items' direct parent must be in Edit mode ("open") during your external audio source edits, or their ancestors (parent, grandparent, etc. Superitems) won't be updated.
+#### MIDI
+- Currently only **MIDI on virtual instrument tracks** is supported.
+- To create **MIDI Superitems**, the script uses "Apply track FX as new take" on each item to get an audio take.
+When you Edit, the audio take is removed and just the original MIDI take is made active.
+#### Editing Superitems
+- When you Edit a Superitem, a **special white region** is automatically created so you can expand the size of the Superitem past its contained items once it is reglued.
+Superglue displays a warning message should you delete this "sizing region".
+(This message can be disabled in the options, in which case when you delete the sizing region, the items will revert to their presuperglued state as if you had Unglued.) **Be careful undoing** sizing region deletion, as the defer loop (constantly checking for sizing region deletion by the user) often gets confused.
 - Be careful Editing a parent Superitem **near project start**.
 If a child Superitem would extend before project start, its source offset will adjust automatically so its audio is in the right place, but regluing could affect its sibling pooled Superitems.
 - Remember that **restored items can extend beyond the size of your Superitem** on Edit.
 Stay aware of content in tracks (such as items, track envelopes, etc.) nearby.
+- Reaper throws warnings that scripts are "running again" in various situations with Superglue (since it runs defer scripts), such as when you **Edit more than one Superitem** at the same time, and other cases.
+In Reaper's dialog, just select that you want to allow the Superglue script in question to run (always, if you don't like getting prompted).
+ReaScript devs can't get around this message until [this FR](https://forum.cockos.com/showthread.php?t=202416) is implemented.
+#### Superitem configuration
 - Multiple takes on Superitems are not supported.
+If you try to Edit a Superitem with multiple takes, you'll be prompted to explode them or cancel.
 - Set the **item mix behavior** on your items (and tracks) very carefully, as that affects how your items glue.
 Unfortunately, [the ReaScript API does not allow setting this mode directly](https://forum.cockos.com/showthread.php?p=2525910) yet.
+- When using copies of Superitems, you can't Superglue a copy of itself inside itself, as that would cause an **infinite recursion** and implode the universe in a Big Crunch type event.
+(This actually happened during dev a few times but I was safe inside my pocket microverse and just undid reality.)
 - Superglue uses item notes to set background images for easy recognition of Superitems and contained items.
 Careful: **The background image will overwrite any item notes you already have on your glued items.** Just disable this feature in the script options window or with the included script if you don't like it for any reason.
-- When using copies of Superitems, you can't Superglue a copy of itself inside itself, as that would cause an **infinite recursion** and probably implode the universe in a Big Crunch type event.
-- Reaper throws warnings that scripts are "running again" in various situations with Superglue (since it runs defer scripts), such as when you **Edit more than one Superitem** at the same time, and other cases.
-In Reaper's dialog, just select that you want to allow the Superglue script in question to run (always, if you don't like getting prompted).
-ReaScript devs can't get around this message until [this FR](https://forum.cockos.com/showthread.php?t=202416) is implemented.
+#### Potential project conflicts
 - Superglue uses **item selection set slot 10** and **SWS time selection set slot 5**.

 ### Glossary
 - **Ancestor**: A Superitem in which another Superitem or other Superitems are nested – parents, grandparents, etc. are ancestors.
-- **Child**: A Superitem which is nested (glued) inside another Superitem (its parent)
+- **Child**: A Superitem which is nested (superglued) inside another Superitem (its parent)
 - **Contained items**: Items whose data ("state chunks" in ReaScript parlance) are referenced in a Superitem's data
 - **Descendant**: A Superitem nested one or more levels inside another Superitem – children, grandchildren, etc. are descendants.
 - **Edit**: Restore a Superitem into its "contained" items reversibly/nondestructively, maintaining the ability to reglue them and retain Superitem properties and update its pool siblings
 - **Instance**: Any Superitem from a given Pool
-- **Nest**: Glue a Superitem into or inside another Superitem
+- **Nest**: Superglue a Superitem into or inside another Superitem
 - **Parent**: The Superitem in which another Superitem is directly nested
 - **Pool**: A group of siblings that update each other if Edited
 - **Reglue**: Run a Superglue Glue script on items restored from an instance (in Edit mode)
-- **Restored items**: Items which reappear after running an Edit or Unglue script on a Superitem
+- **Restored items**: Contained items which reappear after running an Edit or Unglue script on a Superitem
 - **Sibling**: Pooled copy of a Superitem – Edit any sibling, and all its sibling and ancestor Superitems get updated as well.
-- **Smart Action**: Superglue script that tries to guess the user's intention from the item selection – sometimes you'll be prompted what action or warned that none can be determined automagically.
+- **Smart Action**: Superglue script that tries to guess the user's intention from the item selection – sometimes you'll be prompted for an action choice or warned that none can be determined automagically.
 - **Superitem**: The resulting "container item" after Supergluing – really it's just a normal Reaper item, but Superglue stores all the data about the items that were glued into it, etc.
-- **Unglue**: Restore a Superitem into its "contained" items irreversibly/destructively, deleting any connection to their pool and any of the former Superitem's properties
+- **Unglue**: Restore a Superitem into its contained items irreversibly/destructively, deleting any connection to their pool and any of the former Superitem's properties

 ### History